keboola/developers-docs/integrate/storage/python-client.md

         print(row)
 {% endhighlight %}

-The above command will export the table from Storage into file `new-table` and read it using [CSV Reader](https://docs.python.org/3.6/library/csv.html#reader-objects).
+The above command will export the table from Storage into the file `new-table` and read it using [CSV Reader](https://docs.python.org/3.6/library/csv.html#reader-objects).

 ### Other Examples